 o how independently your child is able to work

-It is a good idea to check homework over.
-It is important to remember that the homework is not yours, but your child’s.
+It is a good idea to check home learning over.
+It is important to remember that the home learning is not yours, but your child’s.
 If you do the activities and tasks you are not helping him or her to become an independent learner.

 Show an Interest